robinmetral/website/pages/notes/weeknote-3-draining-a-well.md

 buildScript: "/scripts/processNote.js"
 ---

 A bit late on this one!
-I'll be quick to make sure this gets published on Monday (I aim for Sundays, but yesterday I was busy throwing buckets of springwater out of a well).
+I'll be quick to make sure this gets published on Monday (I aim for Sundays, but yesterday I was busy throwing buckets of spring water out of a well).

 ## Garden work